');

 About Meridian, TX

-Meridian is a small community in Texas with a population of 1,546 residents.
-The median household income is $61,607 per year, which is near the national average.
-The median age in Meridian is 44.9 years.
+Meridian is a small town located in Texas with a population of 1,546 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,607 per year, which is 18% below the national median of $75,149.
+The median age of 44.9 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Meridian, TX